Tutorial

 The White Screen of Death (WSoD)

 You open your site and get a completely blank page, no error message, nothing.
 This is called the White Screen of Death, and it’s one of the most panic-inducing WordPress issues.
-It’s usually caused by a PHP error or a plugin/theme conflict.
+A PHP error or a plugin/theme conflict usually causes it.

 How to fix it: Start by enabling debug mode in your wp-config.php file.
 Add this line: define(‘WP_DEBUG’, true);.
 This will display the actual error.
 Then, disable all plugins via FTP by renaming the plugins folder.
 Re-enable them one by one to find the culprit.